icerpc/icerpc-csharp/README.md

     connection --> dp[dispatch pipeline] -- request --> service -- response --> dp --> connection
 ```

 These pipelines intercept your requests and responses and you decide what they do with them.
 If you want to log
 your requests and responses, add the Logger interceptor to your invocation pipeline or the Logger middleware to
 your dispatch pipeline.
 If you want to retry automatically failed requests that can be retried, add the Retry
 interceptor to your invocation pipeline.
 IceRPC provides a number of interceptors and middleware for compression,
 deadlines, logging, metrics, OpenTelemetry integration, and more.
 You can also easily create and install your own
-interceptor or middleware to customize these pipelines.
+interceptors or middleware to customize these pipelines.

 Since all this functionality is optional and not hard-coded in the IceRPC core, you can choose exactly the behavior you
 want.
 For example, you don't need the Compress interceptor if you're not compressing anything: if you don't install this
-interceptor, there is no compress code at all.
-Less code means simpler logic, fewer dependencies, faster execution and
+interceptor, there is no compression code at all.
+Less code means simpler logic, fewer dependencies, faster execution
-fewer bugs.
+and fewer bugs.

 This modularity and extensibility is everywhere in IceRPC.
 You can easily implement a new duplex or multiplexed
 transport and then plug it in IceRPC.
 All the transport interfaces are public and fully documented.

-You can even replace the built-in pipeline classes with your own classes without losing any interceptor or middleware.

 And you can use IceRPC with a [DI container][icerpc-with-di]--or not.
 It's all opt-in.